25 min read

 The three major carriers in the U.S. will help you ship plants and small greenery.
 Each has its own set of restrictions, but they generally follow the USDA guidelines.
 UPS and FedEx also offer packaging support specific to different plants.

-Alex Kantor, plant expert and owner of Perfect Plants, a family run online nursery based out of North Florida sites an example of how UPS’s plant shipping regulations affect his nursery: “Some of our most popular plants being shipped are large fruit trees.
+Some of our most popular plants being shipped are large fruit trees.
 These trees can scale upwards of 4-6 feet, 6 feet being the largest height we can ship.
 UPS has regulations for larger trees and can pack hefty fees for anything taller than 6 feet.

-“One method we’ve implemented to help these tall trees remain stable in their shipping boxes is by staking them in with tall bamboo rods to help immobilize the tree trunks and pot during a rough transit.
-This is a new practice for us and helps tremendously to reduce shipping damage,” said Kantor.
+One method we’ve implemented to help these tall trees remain stable in their shipping boxes is by staking them in with tall bamboo rods to help immobilize the tree trunks and pot during a rough transit.
+This is a new practice for us and helps tremendously to reduce shipping damage.

+How much does it cost to ship plants?
 The cost to ship live plants will vary significantly, from around $10 or $20 to hundreds of dollars, depending on the plants and package size, especially given the need to have these plants shipped quickly.
 Speak to your preferred carrier directly whenever you want to ship plants.
 That’s because shipping something over the weekend or using the wrong option could lead to your plants sitting in a warehouse or waiting in transit, potentially harming them.

-Pro tip: Put plants in the mail early in the week and avoid shipping house plants near holidays to minimize transit time.
+PRO TIP: Put plants in the mail early in the week and avoid shipping house plants near holidays to minimize transit time.

 Let your plants guide the fulfillment process.